 Flying in Myanmar: my experience

 I used Golden Myanmar Airlines, as it was the cheapest.
-It was a good decision: I was satisfied with all my flights.
 The prices of domestic flights were between 65 and 90 USD at the time I travelled in the country.
 The price depends on how far the destination is and on the airlines you choose (some are more expensive).
 I booked my flights one month in advance and paid online.
 A friend of mine booked a flight last minute the day prior departure and the price was the same and seats were still available.
 There are 2 departures a day, usually one in the morning and one in the afternoon.

 For domestic flights you just need to be there one hour in advance.
 It was written on the email I received after booking my ticket online that I had to call the company one day in advance to confirm that I would be on the flight.
 I did it the first time, but I stopped to do it afterwards and it was still ok.

 The check-in and security process were quite fast.
 The planes are small, as not a lot of local people can afford to flight (see photo above).
 I saw a lot of tourists but also a few locals, and the flights were not fully booked.
 It was ok in term of comfort.
 To my biggest surprise the placement inside the plane was free.
 Although the trips were short (only 1h), the staff served something to eat and to drink to the passengers during the flight.
 Once I arrived at my destination, it was super fast to collect the luggage.